smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/applying.md

 For example, a data element might have been captured by an LSAM tool such as Operator Replay scripting, the SCANSPLF command or the Message Management message text capture.
-If the captured numeric value was controlled by setting the Compress Numeric flag on in the LSAM\'s data capture rule, then the numeric string would be stored internally in the LSAM Captured Data Log file as a series of numeric digits without any other characters.
+If the captured numeric value was controlled by setting the Compress Numeric flag on in the LSAM's data capture rule, then the numeric string would be stored internally in the LSAM Captured Data Log file as a series of numeric digits without any other characters.
 All signs, including decimal points, commas, negative